alessandrolattao/asqli/docker-entrypoint-initdb.d/README.md

 This will:
 - Start MySQL with sample data
-- Build and run SQLAI automatically
+- Build and run ASQLI automatically
 - Watch for file changes and rebuild instantly
-- Connect SQLAI to MySQL automatically
+- Connect ASQLI to MySQL automatically

-You'll see the SQLAI CLI connected to the MySQL database.
+You'll see the ASQLI CLI connected to the MySQL database.
 Any code changes will trigger an automatic rebuild.

 To stop:
 ```bash